 It was during at this time that the tankers, in support of the 48th Division, while on a coastal road, destroyed ten Japanese tanks.
 They then advanced into Damortis.

 On December 23 and 24, the battalion was in the area of Urdaneta and found the bridge they were going used to cross the Agno River was destroyed.
 The tankers made an end run to get south of the river and ran into Japanese resistance early in the evening, but they successfully crossed at the river in the Bayambang Province.
 Later on the 24th, the battalions formed a defensive line along the southern bank of the Agno River with the 192nd on the right and 194th on the left.

 On December 25, the tanks of the battalion held the southern bank of the Agno River from Carmen to Tayung, with the tanks of the 194th holding the line on the Carmen-Alcala-Bautista Road.
-The tanks held the position until 5:30 in the morning on December 27, when they withdrew following the Philippine Army, to the Tarlec-Cabanatuan Line and was near Santo Tomas and Cabanatuan on the 28th and 29th.
+The tanks held the position until 5:30 in the morning on December 27, when they withdrew following the Philippine Army to the Tarlac-Cabanatuan Line.
+The tankers were near Santo Tomas and Cabanatuan on the 28th and 29th.